GENI-NSF/geni-tools/doc/omni-design-notes.md

 A sample omni logging configuration file is at `src/omni_log_conf_sample.conf`.
 Another good example is how Stitcher configures logging. `src/stitcher.py` finds a python logging config file (in its case, `src/gcf/stitcher_logging.conf`).
 Then stitcher has omni configure logging: `omni.configure_logging(options)`.

-* Omni as a library
-See `README-omni`.

-* Saved user and slice creds
+## Saved user and slice creds
 Many CH operations require a user credential.
 Most AM API methods require a user credential or usually a slice credential.
 These credentials change very infrequently.
 So Omni can save these, letting you do many things faster.
 A future enhancement would automatically cache these.
 When you use the `-o` option with `getusercred` or `getslicecred`, you can save the credential.
 Then through use of `--slicecredfile` or `--usercredfile` you can have Omni load the credential from the saved file. `framework_base.init_user_cred` tries to read a saved user credential from a file. `handler_utils._maybe_save_slicecred` is used to save the slice credential to a file. `handler_utils._get_slice_cred` will call `_load_cred` to load the slice credential from a file if possible.
 Stitcher uses the saved slice credential so that the numerous individual Omni calls required for a single stich all use the same saved slice credential.
 `chhandler` has to be a little careful, particularly in calling `renewslice` and `getslicecred` when there is a saved slice credential.

-* m2crypto vs pyopenssl vs ?, managing ssl versions and ciphers, passing chained certs issues, the secure server/client classes
-* do_ssl (errors it wraps, retries, errors it suppresses)
+## Making SSL connections
+There are multiple ways of making SSL connections from python. geni-tools uses some M2Crypto and some PyOpenSSL.
+`secure_xmlrpc_client.py` and `xmlrpc/client.py` use PyOpenSSL.
+There was an attempt to use M2Crypto, particularly to support a callback for entering the SSL passphrase only once, but this had trouble.
+Unused code remains for future potential use.
+Note that managing the SSL version and the ciphers used in creating the SSL connection has been an issue in the past.
+There are notes on github issues.
+In particular, remember that Omni should work on Windows and Mac as well as Linux, and there are a wide variety of servers it must talk to.
+Also note that Omni wants to authenticate with a client certificate over SSL, which is unusual among python libraries.
+In addition, it must pass a full chain of certificates in general (an MA and a user cert).
+And do this with an XMLRPC connection.
+Ensuring the cert chain is passed, and that SSL timeouts are honored, has been an issue in the past.
+Additionally, Omni attempts to work with Python 2.6 and 2.7, including more recent 2.7.9.
+These various versions introduce differences that Omni must work around.

+Currently, by default Omni specified that it wants TLSv1.
+By default, Python would do SSLv23 (which secretly also allows SSLv3).
+This enures TLS is supported and that servers that have disabled both SSLV2 and v3 (as generally recommended) will work.
+Additionally, Omni by default uses a cipher list that tries to avoid most weak ciphers (though python2.6 ignores our requested cipher list).
+See `xmlrpc/client.make_client`.

+On the server side, the relevant file is `gcf.geni.SecureXMLRPCServer`.
+This is an XMLRPCServer where on each connection we get the peer (client) certificate, and we wrap the socket in an SSL connection.
+We specify that we accept SSLv23.
+Ideally we'd specify the ciphers too, but that doesn't (easily) work, and specifying SSL versions of TLSv1 risks locking out some clients.

-* AM method return struct (keeping it common)
+## AM method return struct
+All public methods return a list of 2 elements: a pretty string to describe the result, and an object that is the return value.
+The type of the return value depends on the specific method call.
+This common return simplifies tools that use Omni.
+The pretty string should be reasonably short for printing.
+Note that it might be nice to add the raw return tuple that the aggregate ret (keeping it common)

+## Output control
-* output control options and their interaction
+options and their interaction

+## To Do items
-* todo items (summarize tix, code cleanup, pure API call versions, ?)
+(summarize tix, code cleanup, pure API call versions, ?)

-* show create sliver pseudo code to walk much of the sub systems
+## show create sliver pseudo code to walk much of the sub systems
-* ?

 # stitcher
 * SCS